"

 Kadence C. Maier and Wesley B. Maier, PhD

-Policing and crime control in America originated in the early 1600s with the British colonization of the East coast regions of North America.
-By 1682, twelve British colonies had been established, operating under British rule and in accordance with British law.
+Policing and crime control in America originated in the early 1600s with the British colonization of the east coast regions of North America.
+By 1682, 12 British colonies had been established operating under British rule and in accordance with British law.
 The colonial American legal system, similarly instituted by Great Britain, closely paralleled the British system.
 Protection and crime control measures were also patterned after the British model.
-Much like the “shires” in England, groups of families and other neighboring dwellers in colonial villages and counties banded together for safety and crime reduction (Steverson, 2007).
+Much like the shires in England, groups of families and other neighboring dwellers in colonial villages and counties banded together for safety and crime reduction (Steverson, 2007).

 The Night Watch System

 British influence maintained a stronghold throughout the 17th century, notably shaping the legal and law enforcement practices of the time.
-An essential component of this influence was the adaptation of the night watch system by more densely populated cities like Boston, Philadelphia, and New York.
-Mirroring the system established in Britain, the night watch system consisted predominantly of volunteers who patrolled on foot or horseback through the city at night, monitoring for criminal activity, uncontrolled fires, and ensuring the maintenance of street lamps.
-When a night watchman witnessed an uncontrolled fire or criminal behavior, they would hue and cry to make the situation publicly known so other citizens could arrive at the scene and offer assistance.
-Problematically, much criticism of the night watch system emerged, accompanied by troubling reports detailing night watchmen’s use of alcohol, sleeping, and participation in criminal activity during their shift (Monkkonen, 1992).
+An essential component of this influence was the adaptation of the night watch system in more densely populated cities, including Boston, Philadelphia, and New York.
+Mirroring the British system, the night watch system consisted predominantly of volunteers who patrolled the city on foot or horseback throughout the night monitoring for criminal activity, uncontrolled fires, and faulty street lamps.
+When a night watchman witnessed an uncontrolled fire or criminal behavior, they would hue and cry to alert other citizens who could arrive at the scene and offer assistance.
+Problematically, much criticism of the night watch system emerged, accompanied by troubling reports detailing the night watchmen’s use of alcohol, sleeping, and participation in criminal activity during their shift (Monkkonen, 1992).

 The Constable System

-The lasting impact of the British on colonial America’s law enforcement and legal practices continues throughout the 17th and 18th centuries.
-A key milestone of this influence was the adoption of the Anglo-Saxton constable system.
-Typically appointed or elected from the local community, constables served as representatives of English legal traditions in the American colonies.
+The lasting impact of the British on colonial America’s law enforcement and legal practices continued throughout the 17th and 18th centuries.
+A key milestone was the adoption of the Anglo-Saxon constable system.
+Typically appointed or elected by the local community, constables served as representatives of English legal traditions in the American colonies.
 While constables predominantly worked during the day, night watchmen took charge of patrolling the streets in the evenings and nights (Monkkonen, 1992).

 Sheriff

 The sheriff system in colonial America, akin to other law enforcement practices at the time, mirrored the influence of British governance.
-Derived from the 9th-century Anglo-Saxon word “Shire-reeve,” Sheriffs served as key representatives of British legal traditions in the American colonies and were instrumental in the early development of law enforcement.
-Often chosen or appointed from among the local community, sheriffs played a crucial role in maintaining order at the local level, frequently being the sole law enforcement presence in entire rural colonial regions.
+Derived from the 9th-century Anglo-Saxon word “shire-reeve,” sheriffs served as key representatives of British legal traditions in the American colonies and were instrumental in the early development of law enforcement.
+Often chosen or appointed from among the local community, sheriffs played a crucial role in maintaining order at the local level and were frequently the sole law enforcement presence in entire rural colonial regions.
 Holding significant authority within their designated areas, these officials served as the primary executive officers responsible for executing legal and administrative functions in a county or specific designated jurisdiction.

 Originating in the Southern colonies during the 17th century, slave patrols were formed to control the enslaved population, enforce status laws, and safeguard the interests of slaveholders (Dempsey et al., 2018; Schmalleger, 2021).
-Composed mainly of white, able-bodied men from local communities or even members of the local militia, these organized groups were tasked with maintaining order, suppressing slave resistances, and ensuring the economic stability of slaveholding societies (see this historical record for the establishment of slave patrols, An Ordinance Organizing and Establishing Patrols for the Police of Slaves in the Parish of St. Landry).
-Slave patrols typically patrolled on horseback and were permitted with the authority to stop, question, and punish enslaved individuals found outside plantations without proper authorization as illustrated in Figure 6.1 below (see this historical record of patrol regulations, Patrol Regulations for the County of Rowan).
-In states like Virginia, non-slaveholding White men were compelled to participate in slave patrols, which reinforced unity among all social classes of white people, while simultaneously hampering potential alliances between poor Whites and enslaved Blacks (Kendi, 2016).
+Composed mainly of White, able-bodied men from local communities or even members of the local militia, these organized groups were tasked with maintaining order, suppressing slave resistances, and ensuring the economic stability of slaveholding societies.
+For a historical record of the establishment of slave patrols and patrol regulations, see An Ordinance Organizing and Establishing Patrols for the Police of Slaves in the Parish of St. Landry and Patrol Regulations for the County of Rowan.
+Slave patrols typically patrolled on horseback and were granted the authority to stop, question, and punish enslaved individuals found outside plantations without proper authorization, as illustrated in Figure 6.1 below.
+In states like Virginia, nonslaveholding White men were compelled to participate in slave patrols, which reinforced unity among all social classes of White people, while simultaneously hampering potential alliances between poor Whites and enslaved Blacks (Kendi, 2016).

 This illustration shows nighttime slave patrols or plantation police examining the written passes of African slaves to permit their travel on the levee road just south of New Orleans, Louisiana.